abcxyz/lumberjack/clients/java-logger/shell/README.md

 #### Steps:

-1. Clean the workspace and build the package from the project directory (where `pom.xml` is located):
+1. Package into a container and push the container to Artifact Registry from the root of repository:

     ```sh
-    mvn clean package
-    ```

-1. Package into a container and push the container to Artifact Registry:

-    ```sh
     docker buildx build \
-      --file "server_app.dockerfile" \
+      --file "clients/java-logger/scripts/shell_app.dockerfile" \
       --tag "${REPO_REGION}-docker.pkg.dev/${PROJECT_ID}/${REPO_NAME}/logging-shell" \
       --push \
       .